jackyxuebin/IS5006_Project/README.md

 </p>

 ## R&D Teams
-In this final project, our group is divided into *TWO* teams, **Research Team and Development Team (DevOps)**, to make sure that each team can prioritize or fully focus on the assigned tasks in the area of interest hence the quality of works can be assured.
+In this final project, our group is divided into *TWO* teams, **Research Team and Development Team (DevOps)**, to make sure that each team can prioritize and fully focus on the assigned tasks in the area of interest hence the quality of works can be assured.

 <p align="center">
 <img src="img/r_and_d.jpg" alt="Research & Development" width=400px/> <br />